dipeshrai123/react-ui-animate/README.md

 In this example,

 1. A state variable `visible` determines whether the component is visible.
-2. The `useMountedValue` hook takes `visible` as an argument and provides animation states for mounting and unmounting.
+2. The `useMount` hook takes `visible` as an argument and provides animation states for mounting and unmounting.
-3. The `open` function, returned by `useMountedValue`, is used to conditionally render `animate.div` based on the `mounted` boolean and apply the transition animation.
+3. The `open` function, returned by `useMount`, is used to conditionally render `animate.div` based on the `mounted` boolean and apply the transition animation.

 ### Gestures